Advertisement

 Official Application

-Contact Placer County Housing Authority directly at (530) 889-7676 to request an application.
+Contact Placer County Housing Authority directly to request an application.
 Applications are always free — never pay anyone to apply on your behalf.

 Contact the housing authority directly for application information.